Celtic Festival Season is Here!

 9. Wear comfortable shoes.
 We’ve mentioned lines already, but there’s also a lot of walking and standing during performances.
 And remember, there will be crowds — open-toed shoes and flip-flops won’t keep your toes from getting crushed.
 Sneakers or ankle boots are the ticket.

 10. Make sure your devices are fully charged and have room for photos/videos.

 11. Apply Body Glide.
 Trust us.
 It is your friend.

 12. Bring a spare pair of hose.
 This is always good advice for pipers.
-Hose can get dirty or sweaty after a long day.
+Hose can get dirty or sweaty after a long sunny day.

 13. Bring ear plugs – these days this is a common concert-goer’s precaution.
 And no, we don’t necessarily mean you will need them for pipe bands.
 Most pipe band performances will be in open areas where the sound can dissipate.
 However, folk- and pub-rock acts in side venues may have some pretty loud amps punching out the tunes.